r3oath/Candor/README.md

 name #id `classes` key'value' +mutator = 'Inline content'
 ```

 To generate an HTML tag, the only required section above is `name`.
 To give the tag an id, add `#id` where `id` is, well, the css id.
-Classes can be added inside a class block denoted between two backtick characters as shown above.
+Classes can be added inside a class block denoted between two back-tick characters as shown above.
 Tag properties are added as `key'value'`.
 Mutators, which are really just properties without values, such as `disabled` are denoted as `+disabled`.
 Inline content is again purely optional, but if needed, is simply specified as ` = 'content'` at the end of a tag.
 If this section is present, the opening and closing tags generated will be placed onto a single line, instead of separate lines.
 For a complete example, the following Candor syntax:

 ```
 div #app `app app__dark` @click.stop'toggle()' +disabled = 'Uhmmm?'